 These 43 words eventually turned into the 43 Lessons to Legacy character development curriculum.
 The curriculum consists of daily lessons prepared by individuals who were impacted in some way by Philip, including well-known public figures such as Bo Jackson, Gus Malzahn, Tom Rinaldi and Nick Saban as well as close family and friends.
 The lessons focus on key character words, with each lesson including definitions and quotes along with a story relating the character word to everyday life and a personal touch from the author.
 Each lesson or day concludes with suggested applications for the student and leader.
 The curriculum is designed to be flexible for use in many different capacities such as one-day events to seasonal programs for student athletes and young people.

 The 43 Lessons to Legacy curriculum is available in hard copy format or online as a PDF.
-If you are interested in purchasing a hard copy of the curriculum, please fill out the online form below and we will contact you!Order Form
+If you are interested in purchasing a either a hard copy or a downloadable PDF of the curriculum, please fill out the online form below and we will contact you!Order Form